 With the reopening of the Museum in July, our all three of our community partners were able to safely access our clay studios for in-person instruction by artist educators Aitak Sorahitalab and Adam Williams, creating work that speaks to themes of comfort, care, and hope.

-While a presentation of the work was scheduled to take place in the Exhibition Hall from November 28, 2020 – January 3, 2021, with our temporary closure effective November 23, we will instead be populating this page with images of the finished works and project documentation in the form of a digital catalogue and video interviews.
+While a presentation of the work was scheduled to take place in the Exhibition Hall from November 28, 2020 – January 3, 2021, with our temporary closure effective, we have instead populated this page with images of the finished works and project documentation in the form of an online exhibitions, a digital catalogue, and a video.

 Turtle House Art/Play Centre is an organization designed primarily for children and families from refugee backgrounds to explore their creativity, play, express themselves, and make meaningful connections.
 Turtle House envisions and is dedicated to playing a vital role in building a Toronto where refugees and immigrants are welcomed, arts flourish in every neighbourhood, and people are encouraged to explore their creativity.
 Learn more